DENNYYESSAR/what-happens-when/README.rst

   compression methods available.

-* The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods and the server's public certificate signed by a CA (Certificate Authority).
+* The server replies with a ``ServerHello`` message to the client with the TLS version, selected cipher, selected compression methods, and the server's public certificate signed by a CA (Certificate Authority).
 The certificate contains a public key that will be used by the client to encrypt the rest of the handshake until a symmetric key can be agreed upon.